chantastic/react-blox/README.md

 # react-blox

-Reusable, transportable components with style props.
+Reusable, transportable components with box-model style props.

 ## Don't use this